-- 1 POINT for applications that meet the minimum stocking density eligibility criteria for this option, which is: - 1,600 stems/hectare at initial planting - 3 POINTS for applications that deliver more than the minimum stocking density eligibility criteria for this option, which is: - 10 per cent of the area within the scheme boundary planted at 3,000 stems/hectare - 5 POINTS for applications that are well in excess of the minimum stocking density eligibility criteria for this option, which is: - 20 per cent of the area within the scheme boundary planted at 3,000 stems/hectare
+- 1 POINT for applications that meet the minimum stocking density eligibility criteria for this option, which is: - 1,600 stems/hectare at initial planting - 3 POINTS for applications that deliver more than the minimum stocking density eligibility criteria for this option, which is: - to plant at least 10 per cent of this option at 3,000 stems/hectares.
+The area you are planting at 3,000 trees per hectare must be in a planned site location, identified on the species map, and the minimum stocking density of this area must remain at 3,000 trees per hectare until the trees are established at year 5 to plant at least 20 per cent of this option at 3,000 stems/hectares.
+The area you are planting at 3,000 trees per hectare must be in a planned site location, identified on the species map, and the minimum stocking density of this area must remain at 3,000 trees per hectare until the trees are established at year 5

+5 POINTS - for applications that are well in excess of the minimum stocking density eligibility criteria for this option, which is: